pdsinterop/test-suites/README.md

 echo $COOKIE
 ```
 Make sure it contains `nc_username` and `nc_token`.
-Now you should be able to run something like:
+And here it gets tricky because you would want to run something like:
 ```sh
 docker run -e COOKIE="$COOKIE" -e SERVER_ROOT="https://host.docker.internal" -e ALICE_WEBID="https://host.docker.internal/apps/solid/@alice/turtle#me" webid-provider
 ```
+But then you'll run into https://github.com/pdsinterop/test-suites/issues/26.
-Or at this point you could also just follow the instructions from https://github.com/solid/webid-provider-tests#against-production.
+So at this point you could also just follow the instructions from https://github.com/solid/webid-provider-tests#against-production and just run that test suite against https://localhost/ on your host machine, instead of doing it inside the testnet.

 ## YMMV